blmoor/blmoor/pages/accomplishments.md

 {% include feature/image.html objectid="blmoor190" width="50" %}

 Once the Oktibbeha County School Board approved EAEOCS's request to making landscape improvements around the school, EAEOCS organized another fundraiser by hosting a banquet on June 11th, 2004, where alumni of '81 and NFL Hall of Famer Jerry Rice attended guest speaker, recalling the educational "foundation" B.L.
 Moor gave him.
 At the completion of EAEOCS's fundraising efforts, Rice donated $30,000 to help kickstart the project, saying it was just his way of repaying gratitude.

+{% include feature/pdf.html objectid="blmoor23" width="50" %}

 On June 12th, 2004, a day after the banquet, EAEOCS, with financial assistance from local churches and the local governement, hosted a picnic named "A Village of Fun" at East Oktibbeha County High School (formerly named B.L.
 Moor).
 The event brought together 75 B.L.
 Moor alumni dating back to 1950, as well as contemporary students and administrators to promote community involvement with education.
-As such, Sharqular Hart was awarded with EAEOCS's first scholarship of $300, and former superintendent [# Dr. Walter Conley] and former principal Albert Williams commented their appreciation for EAEOCS's efforts and outlook.
+As such, Sharqular Hart was awarded with EAEOCS's first scholarship of $300, and former superintendent [Dr. Walter Conley](/notable.html) and former principal Albert Williams commended EAEOCS's efforts and outlook.
 The event also provided food, playground activities, contests, and other forms of entertainement that both alumni and students could enjoy.

 {% include feature/image.html objectid="blmoor63" %}